28left/descriptive_set_theory/_build/site/public/projective-089c8eb91cc2e4c431a92749ae1ce570.md

 Without explicitly mentioning it, up to now we have been working in $\ZF$, Zermelo-Fraenkel set theory, plus a weak form of Choice ($\AC_\omega(\Baire)$).
 If we add the full Axiom of Choice ($\AC$), we saw that the regularity properties do not extend to all sets.
 Solovay's model of $\ZF+\DC$ shows that the use of a strong version of Choice is necessary for this.

-On the other hand, the proofs gave us no direct indication how complex the non-regular sets we constructed are.
+On the other hand, the proofs gave us no direct indication how 'complex' the non-regular sets we constructed are.
 We will study a model of $\ZF$ in which exists a $\bDelta^1_2$ set which neither is Lebesgue measurable nor has the Baire property.
 This, together with the Solovay model, shows we cannot settle in $\ZF$ alone the question of whether the projective sets are measurable or have the Baire property.
 We would have to add additional axioms.

 A key feature in the construction of a non-measurable $\bDelta^1_2$ set is the use of the well-ordering principle rather than the Axiom of Choice.